-Fracking in California: Questions and Concerns
+Fracking in California: NINE Questions And CONCERNS

 California is threatened with an impending fracking boom.
 But what is fracking, really?
 And what risks does it pose to the Golden State?
 Why do we believe fracking is simply too risky to our water, air, wildlife and climate?

-Q: What is fracking?
+1. What is fracking?

-Q: Where is fracking being done in California?
+2. Where is fracking being done in California?

-Q: How can fracking contaminate water?
+3. How does fracking contaminate our water?

 Water quality can also be threatened by methane contamination tied to drilling and the fracturing of rock formations.
 This problem has been highlighted by footage of people in fracked areas setting fire to methane-laced water from kitchen faucets.

-Q: How does fracking worsen climate change?
+5. How does fracking worsen climate change?

-Fracking also allows access to huge fossil fuel deposits once beyond the reach of drilling.
-In California,rising oil prices are driving up interest in fracking on the Monterey Shale, a geological formation under the San Joaquin and the Los Angeles basins that holds an estimated 15 billion barrels of recoverable shale oil.
-As California strives to lead the fight to avoid a climate-change catastrophe, why should we facilitate the release of carbon in billions of barrels of oil now safely sequestered in our shale formations?
-We shouldn’t.
+Fracking also allows access to huge fossil fuel deposits that were once beyond the reach of drilling.
+In California, oil companies are increasingly interested in using fracking on the Monterey Shale, a geological formation under the San Joaquin and the Los Angeles basins that may hold a large amount of dirty, carbon-intensive oil.

-Q: How does fracking threaten wildlife?
+6. How does fracking threaten wildlife?

 Endangered species like the California condor, San Joaquin kit fox and blunt-nosed leopard lizard live in places where fracking is likely to expand.
 These animals can be harmed and killed in many ways by fracking and the industrial development that accompanies it.

-Q: But hasn’t fracking been done in California for many years?
+8. But hasn’t fracking been done in California for many years?

-Yes, but today’s fracking techniques are new and pose new dangers.
+Yes — but today’s fracking techniques are new and pose new dangers.
 Technological changes have facilitated an explosion of drilling in areas where, even a decade ago, companies couldn’t recover oil and gas profitably.

 Directional drilling, for example, is a new technique that has greatly expanded access to rock formations.
 Companies also employ high fluid volumes to fill horizontal “well bores” that sometimes extend for miles.
 And oil and gas producers are using new chemical concoctions collectively called “slick water” that allow injection fluid to flow rapidly enough to generate the high pressure needed to break apart rock.